sawyerwatts/docker-compose-lab/README.md

 This repo is a lab for me to get more hands-on with Docker with .NET, and especially Docker Compose.
-The ultimate goal is to experience what it would take to write a microservices architecture that could be developed locally in a disconnected environment, and that could be used to debug the microservice sea as a whole.
+The ultimate goal is to experience what it would take to write a microservices architecture that could be developed locally in a disconnected environment, and that could be used to debug the microservice sea as a whole (assuming there are some direct web API invocations and not purely messaging/events between services).
 More specifically:

 - Add a number of common services to a Docker Compose to gain experience setting those up and with Docker Compose itself.